-Always according to the motto – “I am what I do” - that is Reinhold Messner, the famous South Tyrolean alpinist.
+Always according to the motto “I am what I do” - that is Reinhold Messner, one of the most famous alpinists in the world.